Ludwig Babenstuber: Biography

-Returning to Salzburg in 1695, he took up successively the professorships of moral theology, dogmatic theology, and exegesis, in the celebrated Benedictine university of that city.
+Returning to Salzburg in 1695, he took up successively the professorships of moral theology, dogmatic theology, and exegesis, in the Benedictine university of that city.
 He remained at Salzburg for twenty-two years, during which period he held the office of vice-rector for three years, and that of vice-chancellor of the university for six.
 In 1717 he returned to his monastery at Ettal, where he spent the remainder of his days.

+Babenstuber died on 5 April 1726 at the Benedictine monastery of Ettal.

+Philosophy

 In dogmatic theology Babenstuber was a pronounced Thomist; in moral, a vigorous defender of probabilism.
-He maintained, among other things, that a single author, if he were "beyond contradiction" (omni exceptione major), could, of his own authority, render an opinion probably, even against general opinion.
+He maintained, among other things, that a single author, if he were "beyond contradiction" ("omni exceptione major"), could, of his own authority, render an opinion probable, even against general opinion.
 In matters of faith, however, he rejected the principle of probabilism absolutely.
 In one of his disquisitions he had also stated that it was allowable to celebrate Mass privately on Maundy Thursday and Holy Saturday, but before his Ethica Supernaturalis had issued from the press, he learned that the Roman tribunals forbade it, and so he promptly corrected that assertion.

 Babenstuber's published works include a wide range of subjects, mainly philosophical and theological.
 The most important are Philosophia Thomistica (4 vols., Salzburg, 1704) and Ethica Supernaturalis (Augsburg, 1718).

-He died on 5 April 1726 at the Benedictine monastery of Ettal.